ElektraInitiative/libelektra/doc/DESIGN.md

 - [ ] Added functions are fully covered by tests
 - [ ] Tests cover edge-cases
-- [ ] Tests cover error-cases and check for proper error messages
+- [ ] Tests cover all categories of errors
 - [ ] Inconsistencies between tests and code
 - [ ] Inconsistencies between tests and documentation